-At the snapshot date of 30 June 2022, our gender pay gaps shows us that males and females generally have an even distribution across pay bands (Table 3).
+At the snapshot date of 30 June 2023, our gender pay gaps show us that males and females generally have an even distribution across pay bands (Table 3), with the greatest difference occurring in the upper quartile.
 The main driver of our gender pay gap in Ireland is a result of some key highly paid positions being filled by males.